robotics-upo/hunav_gazebo_wrapper/README.md

 ```

 * If you want to use your robot instead, you can check the launch file *pmb2_cafe.launch.py*, and replace the pmb2 robot by yours, and spawn it in Gazebo.

+## TODOs

+* Augment the number and quality of the 3d models that represent the hunav_agents